UtbOvertorneaPM/EquipmentManagementSystem/README.md

 # Installing

-1. Extract the files to the location you wish to host the application on.
+1. Extract the files to the location where you wish to host the application.

 2. Create a new MySql db using either MySql CLI or workbench.

     a.
-Login to the CLI using either root or a user you've set up.
-To create a database schema using the CLI, type in `create database DATABASENAMEHERE`
+Login to the CLI using either root or a user you've setup.
+    To create a database schema using the CLI, type in `create database DATABASENAMEHERE;`

     b.
 Using workbench press the add schema and fill in the form.